Privacy Policy

 Other local administrative purposes include waiting list management, performance against national targets, activity monitoring, local clinical audit and production of datasets to submit for national collections.

 This processing covers the majority of our tasks to deliver health and care services to you.
-When we use the above legal basis and condition to process your data for direct care, consent under GDPR is not needed.
+When we use the above legal basis and condition to process your data for direct care, consent under UK GDPR is not needed.
 However, we must still satisfy the common law duty of confidentiality and we rely on implied consent.
 For example, where a patient agrees to a referral from one healthcare professional to another and where the patient agrees this implies their consent.

 Medicines Management and Optimisation